Adjusting for Air Density

 The easiest and most accurate method to determine density altitude is to use a ballistic weather meter that provides an ISA-standard density altitude reading, like a Kestrel.

-- You can simply use elevation-above-sea-level in place of density altitude to get close.
+Too complicated?
+You can simply use elevation-above-sea-level in place of density altitude to get close.

 Rules of Thumb